A Sacrament of Initiation

 Baptism Preparation and Celebration Details

-You will need a photocopy of your child’s Birth Certificate.You can take the course without it (i.e. you’ve ordered it and it hasn’t arrived yet or you haven’t given birth yet) but the birth certificate must be submitted before the Baptism.
+b) A copy of your child’s Birth Certificate.You can take the course without it (ex. you have ordered it and it has not arrived yet, or you have not given birth yet), however the birth certificate must be submitted before the Baptism.

 When considering your Godparents for your child, please note the following :

 - A child may have only one or two Godparents at Baptism.
-If you choose to have two Godparents, one must either be a Godfather and one must be a Godmother.
+If you choose to have two Godparents, one must be a Godfather and one must be a Godmother.

 - The Godparent(s) should be models of your faith, attend Mass, and receive the Sacraments of the Church.